-Since my 85 years have started to catch up with me, I don’t cook as often as I used to, particularly in experimenting with new recipes that I can share.
+Since my 85 years have started to catch up with me, I don’t cook as often, particularly experimenting with new recipes that I can share.
 I do still cook the family holiday meals, though, and every Sunday fix lunch for my two daughters which features a favorite recipe and is followed by 3 hours of various kinds of needlework and chatting.
-For these lunches, I always make a favorite dessert and I thought it might be fun to share my Sunday desserts each week.
+For these lunches, I always make something they especially like from my blogs of over 10 years and I thought it might be fun to share my Sunday desserts each week.

 1 Tblsp. butter

 Pastry for two-crust 9” pie (my favorite recipe is here: https://lillianscupboard.wordpress.com/2007/11/15/my-sure-fire-pie-crust/

 1 Tblsp. milk